lorenzo-rovigatti/comp_bio_notes/all_atom.md

 Most of the text of this part comes from @frenkel2023understanding, while some bits have been adapted from @schlick2010molecular.
 :::

 In molecular simulations, long-range interactions refer to forces that decay slowly with distance.
 The definition of "long-range" can be made unambiguous if we consider the general form of a pairwise interaction potential $V(r)$ between two particles separated by a distance $r$.
-The energy contribution of these interactions beyond a certain cut-off distance $r_c$ is given by the "tail" correction of [](#eq:U_tail).
-For a potential that decays as $1/r^\alpha$, the tail correction is, asymptotically,
+The energy contribution of these interactions beyond a certain cut-off distance $r_c$ is given by the "tail" correction defined in Eq. [](#eq:U_tail).
+For a potential that decays as $1/r^\alpha$, the tail correction in 3D is, asymptotically,

 $$
 U_{\text{tail}} \sim \int_{r_c}^\infty \frac{r^2}{r^\alpha} \, dr = \int_{r_c}^\infty \frac{1}{r^{\alpha - 2}} \, dr \sim \left. \frac{1}{r_c^{\alpha - 3}}\right|_{r_c}^\infty
 $$

 which converges for any $r_c$ as long as $\alpha > 3$ (*e.g.* the Lennard-Jones potential, for which $\alpha = 6$)[^dipole_convergence].
-By contrast, if $\alpha < 3$, the integral diverges, indicating that the energy contribution from the interaction tail remains significant when any cut-off is applied: the tail of the interaction potential beyond $r_c$ contributes non-negligibly to the total energy of the system, making a direct cut-off inaccurate.
+By contrast, if $\alpha < 3$, the integral diverges, indicating that the tail of the interaction potential beyond $r_c$ contributes non-negligibly to the total energy of the system regardless of the value of $r_c$, making a direct cut-off inaccurate.

 I'll now quickly introduce the most popular methods used to handle long-range interactions, together with two techniques used to improve its efficiency.
 First, we start by considering a system consisting of $N$ charged particles in a box of volume $V = L^3$ and periodic boundary conditions.
 We assume that particles cannot overlap (*i.e.* that there is at least an additional short-range repulsion), and that the system is electrically neutral, *e.g.* that $\sum_i q_i = 0$.
 The total electrostatic energy of the system (in Gaussian units, which make the notation lighter) is